Dynamic-Ruo/Mathmatical-Practice-with-R/Homework/Readme.md

-This is the coleection of the homework of Mathematical Practice(with R).
+This is the collection of the homework of Mathematical Practice(with R).